 Dr. Stephen Oreski & Associates is a boutique psychotherapy and counseling practice focused on tailoring your treatment to your individual needs.

-We are warm, caring, experienced, licensed mental health professionals dedicated to providing high quality goal-oriented care in a confidential private practice setting.
+We are warm, caring, experienced, and empathetic licensed mental health professionals dedicated to providing high-quality, goal-oriented care in a confidential private practice setting.

 Some of these include:

 Cognitive Behavioral Therapy (CBT)

 Cognitive-Behavioral Therapy (CBT) is a here-and-now approach to examining how thoughts, feelings, and behaviors are connected and impact our overall well-being.
 CBT focuses on identifying maladaptive thinking and behavioral patterns and implementing specific strategies to reduce symptoms of depression, anxiety, trauma, etc.

 CBT is an active, problem-focused approach that helps to directly challenge various cognitive distortions and change unhelpful patterns of thinking and behavior.

 Dialectical Behavior Therapy (DBT) focuses on learning to manage difficult or intense emotions and to decrease conflict in relationships.
 The underlying philosophy of DBT hinges on the important dialectic that we are all doing the best we can, and we have the ability to be better.
 DBT specifically focuses on providing CBT-like therapeutic skills in four key areas—mindfulness, distress tolerance, emotional regulation, interpersonal effectiveness.